uvaai/ml2/60 Module 6/00 Overview/content.md

 to get these deeper networks to still learn useful representations.
 The [programming notebook](/module-6/building-deeper-cnns) will consist of two parts where you're practice applying these tools to two different data sets.
+Finally, for the [writing assignment](/module-6/understanding-ai-systems) we'll take better look at AI systems covered in recent news articles.